 Copper helps stimulate the production of collagen and elastin.
 This mineral helps thicken the dermis, increases the visibility of veins, and oxygenation.
 It works to stimulate superoxide dismutase.

+I like to include dietary sources of copper in my diet, rather than supplementation.
 Some foods that contain adequate sources of copper are tofu, cashews, oysters, dried apricots, chickpeas, and beef liver.

 3. Sulfur